arodrica43/adaptative-gamification-api-deploy/README.md

 # Adaptative Gamification Module

-An api to embed adaptative gamification mechanics (as well as common mechanics) in your web project.
+An Django Web App (+ API!) to embed adaptative gamification mechanics (as well as common mechanics) in your web project.
 All data involved with the mechanics is managed through this application, so content developers needn't care about managing gamification data, while they offer a gamified experience.
 This is a project from Barcelona University, namely NanoMOOC UB project, so for any use of it, contact with nanomoocsub@gmail.com

 ## Features ##